sachatrauwaen/AIChat/README.md

 #Features

 - Chat with your DNN portal.
-- There are some tools available to help you with your DNN portal, like getting the current user, the current page, etc.
+- There are some tools available to help you manage your DNN portal, like page and module managemnet, send email, get html of an url, read and write files etc.
-- Ability to add your own Tools by implemnting : IAITool
+- Ability to add your own Tools by implemnting : IAITool.
+Exemple for open content [https://github.com/sachatrauwaen/OpenContentAICHat](https://github.com/sachatrauwaen/OpenContentAICHat)

 ## Backend (C#)
 - Implements a PersonaBar menu and a Web API controller that proxies chat requests to Anthropic.